-Bruno Bierrenbach Feder was born in 1983 in São Paulo, Brazil.
-He lived in New Zealand and the United Kingdom before returning to Brazil to study International Relations.
-Upon graduation he worked at the International Affairs Office in the...
+Bruno Bierrenbach Feder is a visual storyteller with a focus on human experiences.
+Born in São Paulo, Brazil, he has lived in New Zealand and the United Kingdom before returning to his hometown to study International Relations.
+With a...

 People in South Sudan face an impossible choice: stay and try to survive hunger or go in search of food and risk their lives.
 Gabrial is there to help.

 In April 2017 Oxfam Executive Director Winnie Byanyima visited several regions of South Sudan and northeast Nigeria.
 She met with civil society representatives, traditional leaders, displaced women, as well as Oxfam staff.